zhousarah/azure-compute-docs/articles/azure-impact-reporting/onboard-to-impact-reporting.md

 > Azure Impact Reporting is currently in PREVIEW.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 > [!NOTE]
-> Please visit the [API Docs](https://aka.ms/ImpactRP/APIDocs) to learn more about available impact management actions.
+> Please visit the [API Docs](https://aka.ms/ImpactRP/APIDocs) to learn more about available actions.

 ![End-to-end architecture diagram of Azumre Impact Reporting.](images/impact-rp-end-to-end.png)
 ## Register your Subscription for Impact Reporting Feature

-Follow the steps below to register your subscription for Impact Reporting.
+Follow these steps to register your subscription for Impact Reporting.

 1. Navigate to your subscription
 1. Under the `Settings` tab section, go to `Preview Features`
 1. Under this tab, filter for `Microsoft.Impact` in the `type` section
 ![Screenshot of preview feature registration page.](images/preview.png)
-1. Click on `Allow Impact Reporting` feature and register
+1. Select `Allow Impact Reporting` feature and register
 1. After approval, go to `Resource providers`, search for `Microsoft.Impact` and register

-Once your request is approved, you be able to report Impact to your Azure workloads.

 ## Report Using Managed Identity